pcrease/latlngtotimezone/README.md

 this will return an offset in hours (1.0 for Paris), and could be then entered into the Java TimeZone or Calendar object of your choice (http://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) to create the correct datetime from a UTC timestamp.

-a pre-compliled jar can be found in the /compiled_jar folder, otherwise the project can be built using Maven
+a pre-compliled jar can be found in the /compiled_jar folder which contians the library API and the data all rolled up into a JAR.
+The project can be built using Maven tools.

 Dependencies: